ErpNetDocs/tech/advanced/string-interpolation/format-specifiers.md

  - 'P', 'p' - abbreviation for Percent.

-Multiplies a number by 100 and converts it to a string that represents a percentage.
-The **precision specifier** indicates the desired number of decimal places.
-The decimal symbol separator depends on the local regional settings.
+Multiplies a number by 100 and converts it to a string representing a percentage.
+The **precision specifier** shows the desired number of decimal places.
+The **decimal symbol separator** depends on the regional settings.

 Returns: